awslabs/aws-c-s3/benchmarks/README.md

 The stack deploys dashboard and all the other resources for Benchmarks-stack.
 It will deploy a cloudwatch event to trigger the Benchmarks-stack running daily and clean it up after each test.
 Usually, user will need to manually deploy this stack by following steps:

+* `cd dashboard-stack/` change directory to `dashboard-stack/`.
+If the current directory is not `aws-c-s3/benchmarks`, use the correct path instead.
+* `npm install`         install the dependencies
 * `npm run build`       compile typescript to js
 * `cdk deploy`          deploy this stack to your default AWS account/region (Use aws cli to setup the default AWS account via `aws configure`)

 Will use following resource: